decred/dcrdocs/docs/mining/how-to-stake.md

 ## How to Stake/Vote

-Participating in Proof-of-Stake (PoS) voting requires tickets to be controlled by a Decred wallet running 24/7.
-The wallet needs to be always online so that it can respond by signing the block when its tickets are called to vote; if the wallet is unavailable then the votes will be missed and no block reward will be received.
+Participating in Proof-of-Stake (PoS) voting requires a Decred wallet to be running 24/7.
+The wallet needs to be always online so that it can be called to vote; if the wallet is unavailable then the votes will be missed and no block reward will be received.

 Running your own always-online wallet is known as **"Solo" Voting**.